Neill Cameron

 Neill Cameron is a British cartoonist.
+He is the son of Australian mathematician Peter J. Cameron.

 Biography

 Cameron started out in British small press comics, most notably drawing Bulldog Empire, which also appeared in the small press section of Judge Dredd Megazine and was reprinted in the first volume of ILYA's Mammoth Book of Best New Manga.
 He provided the art for the Classical Comics's award-winning adaptation of Henry V.

 Cameron works predominantly in British weekly children's comics, creating Mo-Bot High for The DFC, and his work has appeared regularly in The Phoenix since 2011.

-His first webcomic, 2020x365 is created in 2020.
+His first webcomic, 2020x365 was created in 2020.